-- 29. On April 24, 2020, Jackson County, Missouri issued a stay-at-home order similarly requiring individuals in the county to avoid leaving their homes except as necessary. - 30.
-On April 3, 2020, the State of Missouri issued a stay-at-home order similarly requiring individuals residing in Missouri to avoid leaving their homes, including to go to work, except as necessary to perform limited activities.
-On April 16, 2020, Missouri extended its order through May 3, 2020.
-That order similarly required restaurants like Plaintiff to limit their operations to take out, delivery or drive-thru services.
-Collectively, these are referred to as "Stay at Home Orders" or "Orders." - 31.
-As of April 17, 2020, at least 42 states and countless local governments have issued substantially similar directives.
-The purpose of these orders is to mitigate and slow the spread of COVID-19. - 32.
+- 33. As of April 17, 2020, at least 42 states and countless local governments have issued substantially similar directives.
+The purpose of these orders is to mitigate and slow the spread of COVID-19. - 34.
 According to the CDC, everyone is at risk of getting COVID-19.
 The virus can spread by respiratory droplets when an infected person coughs, sneezes, or talks.
 A person can become infected from respiratory droplets or potentially by touching a surface or object that has the virus on it and then by touching the mouth, nose, or eyes.
-According to studies, the virus can live on surfaces for several days if not longer. - 33.
+According to studies, the virus can live on surfaces for several days if not longer. - 35.
 In addition, some scientific publications have reported finding COVID-19 in the air.
-The New England Journal of Medicine reported finding that experimentally-produced aerosols containing the virus remained infectious in tissue-culture assays, with only a slight reduction in https://www.cdc.gov/coronavirus/2019-ncov/downloads/2019-ncov-factsheet.pdf https://www.cdc.gov/coronavirus/2019-ncov/downloads/2019-ncov-factsheet.pdf infectivity during a 3-hour period of observations.
-"Aerosols from infected persons may therefore pose an inhalation threat even at considerable distances and in enclosed spaces...."
+The New England Journal of Medicine reported finding that experimentally-produced aerosols containing the virus remained infectious in tissue-culture assays, with only a slight reduction in infectivity during a 3-hour period of observations.
+"Aerosols from infected persons may therefore pose an inhalation threat even at considerable distances and in enclosed spaces...." - 36.
+A consensus appears to be emerging that COVID-19 can travel through the air via aerosols.
+For example, aerosol scientist Lidia Morawska of the Queensland University of Technology in Brisbane, Australia told Nature that, "In the minds of scientists working on this, there's absolutely no doubt that the virus spreads in the air.
+This is a no-brainer."